 San Ramon is home to the headquarters of the Chevron Corporation, 24-Hour Fitness, the West Coast headquarters of AT&T Inc., The Global Software Center of GE, as well as the San Ramon Medical Center.
 Major annual events include the Art and Wind Festival on Memorial Day weekend and the Primo’s Run for Education in October.

 San Ramon Schools

 To put San Ramon real estate into perspective, it is sensible to consider the two zip codes of San Ramon, 94582 and 94583 separately.
-Most of the homes in 94583 are on older developments closer to the 680 freeway although noticeable exceptions are Norris Canyon Estates and a number of relatively small, newer neighborhoods.
+Most of the San Ramon homes in the 94583 zip code are on older developments closer to the 680 freeway although noticeable exceptions are Norris Canyon Estates and a number of relatively small, newer neighborhoods.

-San Ramon home prices are typically lower than Danville and Blackhawk, but higher than those in Dublin, San Ramon’s neighbor to the south and considerably more than the communities at the North end of the valley.
+San Ramon real estate is typically more affordable than Danville and Blackhawk, but higher than in Dublin, San Ramon’s neighbor to the south and considerably more than the communities at the North end of the valley.

 Until recently, San Ramon has lacked a sense of identity to some degree.
 It has tended to be considered as just another bedroom community for people employed in San Francisco or San Jose and Silicon Valley.
 Now though, things are changing.
-San Ramon will soon have its own City Center that is being developed on the edge of Bishop Ranch.
+San Ramon now has its own City Center that is being developed on the edge of Bishop Ranch.
 When complete, this will provide virtually unlimited options for entertainment, shopping, dining etc. together with a multi-screen movie theater and more.